Bariqa-Anwar/ROBOTICS-BOOK/docs/module1/ros2-nodes.md

 ### 4.2 Source the Workspace (again)

-After building, you need to re-source your workspace to make the new executables available:
+After building, you need to re-source your workspace to make the new executables available :

 ```bash
 # From ~/ros2_ws